nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 ```
 114. What is the difference between port, targetPort, and nodePort keys in a NodePort service .yaml?
 ```
-targetPort is the port the container is running on, port is the port the service is exposed on in the cluster, and nodePort is the port made avaiable to external consumers of the service.
+* targetPort is the port the container is running on.
+* port is the port the service is exposed on in the cluster
+* nodePort is the port made avaiable to external consumers of the service.
 ```
 115. What command will show any limits placed on a deployment?
 ```